 Best day trips and lagoon excursions from Venice

 Day trips make sense from Venice, but they should remain secondary to the city itself.
 On a short first trip, keep them selective.
-On a longer stay, they add useful contrast.
+On a longer stay, lagoon islands and nearby mainland cities add useful contrast, but only when the core city has enough space.

 Excursion